bahodge/tomb-of-annihilation/sessions/Session 48.md

 [[Khara]] feels a blessing overtake her.

 We find the [[Navel of the Moon]] and [[Munch]] and it is promptly stolen by [[Merrick]].

+We continue to the gargoyels and pay their tolls.

+We explore the rest of the floor.